NM6642/CI-CD-Pipeline-with-GitHub-Actions/README.md

-# CI/CD Pipeline with GitHub Actions and Docker
+# CI/CD Pipeline with GitHub Actions

 This project demonstrates how to automate the **Continuous Integration (CI)** and **Continuous Deployment (CD)** processes using **GitHub Actions** and **Docker**.
 The application is a simple **Flask** web app that gets containerized and deployed using Docker.
 The CI/CD pipeline builds the Docker image and pushes it to **DockerHub** automatically every time you push new changes to the `main` branch.